[Updated for 2025!]

 Riders who are a little heavier or riders who really rip should consider the Huck Knife Pro, which is a beefed-up version.

 Outside of the park, it may also be a little soft.
-If you like riding fast and are not a totally committed park rat.
-Then you should probably consider a stiffer board.
-I personally like the Burton Blossom, or if you like Salomon boards, then try the Salomon Assassin
+If you like riding fast and are not a totally committed park rat, then you should probably consider a stiffer board.
+I personally like the Burton Blossom, or if you like Salomon boards, then try the Salomon Assassin.
+You can read my comparison between the Huck Knife and Assassin here.

 Overall I was really impressed with the Huck Knife's park credentials.
 Also, for $500, you get a lot of bang for your back!
 I would definitely consider the Huck Knife for a dedicated park board.